redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 });
 ```

-The issue is how do we test return value of `delay`.
-We can't simply do a simple equality test
+The issue is how do we test the return value of `delay`?
+We can't do a simple equality test
 on Promises.
 If `delay` returned a *normal* value, things would've been be easier to test.

 Well, `redux-saga` provides a way which makes the above statement possible.
 Instead of calling